Wei-1/Legit/README.md

 In this case, Variable `a` will become a Vector.

-An evaluation value can be assigned to the output variable.
+An evaluation value can be assigned to the output Variable.

 ```php
 In: a = 3;